SahmaraniAmjad/delivery_fees_API/README.md

 * [Setup](#setup)

 ## General info
-This project is about creating an API to calculate the delivey fee under multiple conditio
+This project is about creating an API to calculate the delivey fee under multiple conditions

 ## Technologies
 Project is created with: